 Best Streaming Video Devices

-If you truly want to cut the cord, you'll probably want to buy a video streaming device of some sort.
-There are quite a few of them available out there, but you can find one as cheap as the Google Chromecast for around $30-35.
+If you truly want to cut the cord, you’ll probably want to buy a video streaming device of some sort.
+There are quite a few of them available out there, but you can find one as cheap as the Google Chromecast for around $30-35 or Fire TV Stick for $39.99.

-- Fire TV & Fire TV Stick: As an Amazon Prime member I was able to buy one of the Fire TV Stick devices for only $19 when it was released and I love it.
-Even at it's current price of $39.99 for the 2nd gen device, it's a good deal.
-Works great for streaming Amazon shows, Netflix, and Sling TV and select other services.
-I liked the Fire TV stick so much I ended up buying a Fire TV box as well.
-It's a top notch device and is a bit more expensive at $99.99, but it runs silky smooth and just works.
+- Fire TV & Fire TV Cube: As an Amazon Prime member I was able to buy one of the Fire TV Stick devices for only $19 when it was released and I love it.
+Even at it’s the current price of $39.99 for the current gen device, it’s a good deal.
+Works great for streaming Amazon shows, Netflix, Playstation Vue, and Sling TV and select other services.
+I liked the Fire TV stick so much I ended up buying a Fire TV and Fire TV Cube box as well.
+They are top-notch devices and are a bit more expensive, but they run silky smooth.
 Read a full Fire TV Stick review here and a Fire TV review here.

 - Chromecast: The Google Chromecast plugs into the back of your TV, and plugs into the wall.
 From there you can stream TV, movies and music from a variety of apps on our phones and tablets directly to the TV.
 We love the Chromecast, and Google has now released a second gen device!
 Read a full Chromecast review here.